 Funding your study abroad

 It’s important that students consider the implications of being an American woman, and how being a woman might impact interactions, both with males and females abroad.
+Women are more likely to be impacted by religious and cultural beliefs and traditions in some countries than men.
 You should always put your safety first and be aware of your surroundings.
 One way to do this is to dress and act like local women to avoid standing out.
 If you are planning to stay with a host family, get to know the women and what is expected in their culture.
 Not only will it be a good way to learn, it will also help you strengthen the relationship between yourself and your host family.

 Other Information/tips to remember while abroad: